pradeepvemulakonda/ha-gizwits-thermostat/README.md

-# Gizwits Thermostat – Home Assistant integration (tested on Radiant Australia)
+# Gizwits Thermostat – Home Assistant integration

 Fully **local**: no cloud account, no Gizwits app ID or token needed.
 Confirmed against a real capture of the phone app switching a Radiant Australia floor-heating thermostat on and off.